Apr 12, 2026

 The Risograph occupies a strange middle ground.
 It looks like a photocopier.
 It behaves like a screen printer.
 And it thinks like neither.

 The process begins with a Master—a thin rice-paper stencil burned with your artwork, wrapped around an ink drum.
 Liquid soy-based ink passes through the perforations and onto uncoated paper below.
 When the job is done, the Master is discarded.
-It can’t be reused.
-Every print run is, in that sense, a one-time event—a mechanical performance that leaves a trace and then disappears.
+It can‘t be reused.

-The ink itself compounds this impermanence.
-Thick and oil-based, it doesn’t fuse with the paper the way laser toner does.
+The ink compounds this impermanence.
+Thick and oil-based, it doesn‘t fuse with the paper the way laser toner does.
 It sits on the surface, technically dry but never fully committed.
 You can smudge a finished Riso print with your thumb.
 You can lift ink off with an eraser.
-The object you’re holding is still, in some small way, in progress.

-Multi-colour Riso printing requires passing the same sheet of paper through the machine multiple times—once per colour drum.
-And paper, being paper, shifts.
-Not dramatically.
-Just enough.
-The result is what printers call miss-registration: a subtle misalignment between colour layers, a ghosting at the edges, a blur where two inks meet and don’t quite agree.
+The result is what printers call misregistration: a subtle misalignment between colour layers, a ghosting at the edges, a blur where two inks meet and don‘t quite agree.

-Riso’s palette swaps Magenta for Fluorescent Pink and works with a handful of specific ink drums rather than a conventional CMYK model.
+Riso doesn‘t use conventional CMYK.
+The palette swaps Magenta for Fluorescent Pink and works with a fixed set of ink drums.
 Because the inks are translucent, colour mixing happens optically on the page—fifty percent Blue over fifty percent Pink yields a purple that neither ink could produce alone.
-It’s closer to painting than printing.

-When depth is needed but a black drum isn’t available, designers reach for a workaround: duplicate the K channel from the source file and lay it over the other colours using Multiply blend mode.
-It’s a hack, technically.
-But it works, and the fact that it works through constraint rather than capability feels entirely appropriate for this medium.
+When depth is needed but a black drum isn‘t available, designers reach for a workaround: duplicate the K channel from the source file and lay it over the other colours using Multiply blend mode.
+It‘s a hack, technically.
+But it works—and the fact that it works through constraint rather than capability feels entirely appropriate for this medium.

 The detail that stopped me mid-research: RISO means “ideal” in Japanese.